ylab-hi/pxblat/docs/tutorial.md

 While `PxBLAT` is primarily designed as a library, it also offers command-line tools built on top of its APIs.
 This provides users with additional options and flexibility, catering to a variety of use cases.
-For more detailed information on these tools, refer to the [reference documentation](reference).
+For more detailed information on these tools, refer to the [CLI documentation](cli).

 ## 8. Sharing Your Feedback and Reporting Issues